 During the trip, Magdalena shared her knowledge and expertise of leading and developing public involvement in research, known as Consumer and Community Involvement in the Australian setting, with colleagues at Monash University.

-The three main aims of the visit are:
+The three main aims of the visit were:

 1) To work in partnership with Monash Partners and the Academic Health Science Centre to develop their Consumer and Community Involvement Strategy.
-To help inform the strategy development, Magdalena will draw on her knowledge of public involvement in research and experience of leading CLAHRC WM’s public involvement.
+In order to help inform the strategy development, Magdalena drew on her knowledge of public involvement in research and experience of leading CLAHRC WM’s public involvement.
 This includes recruiting 14 public contributors to a Supervisory Committee; co-developing a Patient and Public involvement (PPI) Strategy with public contributors and embedding public involvement in all CLAHRC WM themes and individual projects.
-Magdalena will also contribute experiences of developing strategies to engage and involve people from communities under-represented in research.
+Magdalena also contributed experiences of developing strategies to engage and involve people from communities under-represented in research.

 3) Develop strategy for sharing resources.
-A strategy will be developed for sharing learning on developing Consumer and Community Involvement with organisations in other Academic Health Science Centres.
-This will help develop a Community of Practice, where learnings and best practices for public involvement in research can be shared.
-Magdalena will draw on her experiences as Chair of the regional group for public involvement in research and member of a national group, bringing together PPI Leads from 11 CLAHRCs.
+A strategy was developed for sharing learning on developing Consumer and Community Involvement with organisations in other Academic Health Science Centres.
+This helped to develop a Community of Practice, where learnings and best practices for public involvement in research could be shared.
+Magdalena drew on her experiences as Chair of the regional group for public involvement in research and member of a national group, bringing together PPI Leads from 11 CLAHRCs.